-Chapter 4-FAQs
+Chapter 4: FAQs

-I already use a version of Microsoft® SQL Server® on my computer.
+I already use a version of Microsoft[®] SQL Server[®] on my computer.
 Can I use this version with Sage Estimating?

-You must use a version of SQL Server that Sage Estimating supports, and you must create a new instance for Sage Estimating that conforms to our recommended security settings.
-See "The SAGE\ESTIMATING Instance" (page 3) for more information.
+You need to use a version of SQL Server that Sage Estimating supports, and you need to create a new instance for Sage Estimating that conforms to our recommended security settings.
+See "The SAGE_ESTIMATING Instance" (page 2) for more information.